AbbuNitheesReddy/Project1/README.md

 # Movie Recommendation System
+Movie recommendation systems are a powerful tool for enhancing user experience by providing personalized content, leveraging sophisticated algorithms to analyze vast amounts of data and predict user preferences.

 # Objective
 Build a movie recommendation system that suggests movies to users based on their preferences and viewing history.